-Interschool operates under the rules and guidelines of the disciplines of Dressage, Jumping, Eventing and Show Horse.
+Interschool operates under the rules and guidelines of the Equestrian Australia disciplines of Dressage, Jumping, Eventing and Show Horse.
 The National Sport Rules are to be followed by all affiliated organisations conducting Interschool events.

-This rulebook is concerned with the regulations governing Interschool events at National Championship level, and may be referred to for guidance in the absence of State guidelines, or where the National Sport Rules for each discipline are not definitive.
+This rulebook is split into two sections.
+The first section is concerned with Interschool specific rules that are extra to the Rules found in the EA General Regulations and EA Discipline Rules that allow Interschool competition to be offered outside of usual discipline guidelines.
+The second part of these rules relate to Australian Interschool Championship.
+These rules should be referred to for guidance in the absence of State Interschool competition guidelines, or where the National Sport Rules for each discipline are not definitive or relevant to Interschool competition.

 The primary objective of Equestrian Australia is the development of horse sports from the participation level to the high performance level.
-Interschool comprises a competition and educational pathway for young athletes to participate in equestrian sport during their primary and secondary school years.
+Interschool is comprised of a competition and educational pathway for young athletes to participate in equestrian sport during their primary and secondary school years.
 The State Branches of Equestrian Australia co-ordinate the organisation of Interschool competition and training, with the aim of promoting education and sportsmanship to student athletes, educating athletes in horsemanship and horse management, and creating a competitive sporting environment

-Interschool competitions provide a structured, graduated selection of events across the Olympic disciplines, from local school competitions through to Australian Championships.
-The State Interschool Coordinators and CEOs form the National Interschool Committee (NIC), which is responsible for developing the Interschool Rules and competition programs at National Championship level.

-The educational pathway of Interschool provides the “horsemanship” component of equestrian sport, andis designed to provide a strong foundation for competitive athletes, coaches, officials, non-riding equestrian enthusiasts and those wishing to pursue a career in the horse industry.
+Interschool competitions provide a structured, graduated selection of events from local school competitions through to the Australian Interschool Championships.
+The educational pathway of Interschool forms part of Equestrian Australia’s athletes pathway and provides an introduction to elite competition as well as a “horsemanship” component of equestrian sport.
+It is designed to provide a strong foundation for our future competitive athletes, coaches and officials while offering non-riding equestrian enthusiasts and those wishing to pursue a career in the horse industry an entry level competition to become involved in.

+All situations cannot be foreseen and in any exceptional circumstances it is the duty of the appropriate Officials (including the Organising Committee, Technical Delegate, Ground Jury and Chief Steward) to make a decision in a sporting spirit adhering as closely as possible to the intent of these rules.

 2. DEFINITIONS

+For the purposes of this document, the following definitions apply:

-Athlete – the term used for a rider, driver or vaulter in equestrian sport
+Athlete – the term used for a rider or horse in equestrian sport

-Class – the classification of a competition by athlete and level (i.e. Primary Preliminary Dressage, or Secondary Showman E4_85)
+Class – the classification of a competition by athlete and level (i.e. Primary Preliminary Dressage, or Secondary Showman -85)

-Competition – the individual disciplines included as part of an event (i.e. Jumping, Combined Training, Dressage)

-Event – the complete program of competition (i.e. Australian Championships 2011, Queensland State Interschool Championships, Galston High School Jumping Day)

-NCAS - The National Coaching Accreditation Scheme was started in 1980 by the Australian Sports Commission (ASC).
-NCAS is not specific to equestrian, there are nearly 100 Sports registered with the NCAS program.
-At present Equestrian Australia offers coach accreditation in: General, Dressage, Eventing, Jumping, Vaulting and Carriage Driving.

-NOAS – National Officials Accreditation System.
-This is the system managed by Equestrian Australia which ensures officials – including Judges, Technical Delegates, Course Designers and Stewards - are educated, supported and accredited at National level across a variety of disciplines.
+Competition – Refers to each individual class in which Athletes are placed in an order of merit and for which prizes may be awarded.

+Event – A complete meeting, "Show", "Championship" or "Games".
+Events may be organised for one or more than one Discipline.

-Official - An official is a person who oversees a competition, or aspect thereof, by applying the rules of the sport.
-They may be rules directly relating to judgments on performance, time, score and/or upholding the principles of fair play and welfare of the horse.
+Official - An official is an EA accredited person who oversees a competition, or aspect thereof, by applying the rules of the sport.
+These may be rules directly relating to judgments on performance, time, scores and/or upholding the principles of fair play and welfare of the horse.

 Participant – refers to all those involved in a competition, including athletes, parents, spectators, horse owners, organising committees and officials.

-Phase – refers to the elements of a class, all of which must be completed in order to receive a score for the class (i.e. Dressage, Ridden Display and In-Hand Phases of E3 Showman; or the Dressage, Cross Country and Jumping Phases of Introductory Eventing)
+Phase – Refers to separate parts of a Competition at the same Event which are taken together to arrive at the final classification.

+Round - Two or more consecutive circuits of the same, or a similar, course as part of a single Competition.

 School - A school is defined as one that is registered as a school as part of the State’s Education System.
-It includes home school, school of the air and TAFE where a student under the age of 19 is enrolled in full time study but does not include TAFE (part time), University or other technical colleges.
+It includes home school, distance education and school of the air but does not include TAFE, University or other technical colleges.